 Howard P. Milstein is Chairman, President and Chief Executive Officer of New York Private Bank & Trust and its operating bank, Emigrant Bank (the country’s largest privately owned, family-run bank).
-He also chairs and operates the Milstein family’s real estate companies, including Milstein Properties, Milford Management and the Milford Agency.
+He also chairs and operates the Milstein family’s real estate companies, including Milstein Properties, Milford Management, and Milstein Brothers Real Estate.
 Howard is founding Chairman of the merchant bank FriedbergMilstein.

 Other honors include recognition by New York Blood Center (NYBC) as the first individual inductee to NYBC’s Hall of Fame in November 2015 and by the United Hospital Fund with the Health Care Leadership Award in October 2015.
 In addition, Howard was recognized with the Community Builder Award from Phipps Houses, Humanitarian Award from the American Skin Association, JASA Man of the Year Award, Make a Wish Foundation Award, ORT Community Builder Award, Tanenbaum Center Corporate Bridge Builder Award, awards from the Jewish National Fund and B’nai B’rith Youth Services, the Catholic Youth Organization Gold Medal Award, Emerald Isle Immigration Society Robert Briscoe Award, Federal Law Enforcement Foundation Humanitarian Award, and Greater Harlem Chamber of Commerce Community Service Award.
 In March 2012, Howard was sworn in as an honorary FDNY Battalion Chief, in recognition of his significant support for the Fire Department and the people of New York.

 A graduate of Cornell University, Howard earned a B.A. in Economics summa cum laude (1973).
+In 2008, Howard was honored as the Entrepreneur of the Year by Cornell University.
 At Harvard University, he earned both his Law and Business degrees in the JD/MBA Program (1977).
 He was admitted to the New York State Bar, and is a member of the Federal Bar Council and the American, New York State and New York City Bar Associations.

 Howard is the elder son of Irma Milstein and the legendary businessman and philanthropist Paul Milstein.
 Howard is married to Abby Sniderman Milstein and they have a son, Michael.